DakshJain056/OsuTunes/README.md

 - 🎧 **Spotify Integration**
   Search for osu! tracks and verify their availability on Spotify using the Spotify API.

+- 🔍 **Search Functionality**
+  Search across skins and maps with a unified, fast, and smart search interface.

 ---

 ## 🚧 Future Goals